-In a historic decision, the Board of Trustees of Southwestern University has named Laura E. Skandera Trombley, Ph.D., as its 16th President.
-Dr. Trombley is the first woman to hold the top leadership position at Texas’s oldest university.
-She will begin her term as president on July 1, 2020.
+Laura Skandera Trombley, Ph.D., is the 16th President of Southwestern University.
+The first woman to hold the top leadership position at Texas’s oldest university, Dr. Trombley began her term as president on July 1, 2020.

 “It is fitting that Southwestern University starts this new decade in historic fashion.
 Dr. Trombley’s reputation and body of work in higher education is truly impressive.
 She is a gifted scholar, proven leader, and passionate advocate for liberal arts education.”

 - Stephen G. Tipps, Chair of Southwestern University’s Board of Trustees.

 Laura Skandera Trombley, a gifted scholar, proven leader, and passionate advocate for liberal-arts education, is Southwestern University’s 16th President.
 She is the first woman chosen to lead Texas’s first university.

 Trombley is the former president of the University of Bridgeport and president emerita of Pitzer College and The Huntington Library, Art Museum, and Botanical Gardens.
 Previously, she served as vice president for academic affairs at Coe College, in Cedar Rapids, Iowa.

 Recognized by her peers as a champion of liberal-arts institutions, Trombley’s leadership has earned praise for her ability to raise sustainability awareness, establish best-in-class university operations, and drive exponential growth in fundraising.
 Under her leadership, both Pitzer College and the University of Bridgeport experienced transformational change, realizing a dramatic improvement in the schools’ national rankings and fundraising capabilities.